-Choose from various types of hikes: scavenger hunt, signs of the seasons, plants, animals, insect, habitats, or unnature hike.
+Choose from various types of hikes: scavenger hunt, signs of the seasons, plants, animals, birding, tower hike, insect, or habitats.
 Each hike is geared towards smaller groups and can be tailored to a variety of age groups.
 Scavenger hunt hikes can easily be lead by a parent or volunteer.
 Materials and area maps will be provided.